How can I measure a housekeeper’s performance?

 In a housekeeping department, if you are using the measurement of the products and chemicals as an individual’s performance indicator.
 Each housekeeper’s own set of products or chemicals needs to be assigned.
 This ensures a fair measurement.
 It may be useful to ask them to sign for a replacement product.
 To ensure you can keep track of an individual’s usage.
 A book noting when new products have been issued and signed for is also a good way to track usage over time.
 Although the number of rooms cleaned should also be tracked too.
 A staff member cleaning 10 rooms a day compared to 20 should be using approximately half the total amount of chemicals in comparison.

 There are always going to be slight variations in the quantities used.
 A very wet day outside, lots of guests walking through, or muddy children and dogs walking across a kitchen floor.
 These situations are realistically going to take more cleaning product than a sunny dry day or a week where the family are away.

 How Can I Maintain a Housekeeper’s Performance?

 How ever you choose to measure your housekeeper’s performance it is important to support them with suitable training.
-Ensuring your staff understand the standards they need to meet and how is important when they first begin.
-I can’t stress how important it is for a housekeeper to be shown the standard they need to hit and how to get there.
-Remember standards are subjective and if you have never experienced it how can you know what you are aiming for.
+Ensuring your staff understands the standards they need to meet and how is important when they first begin.
+We can’t stress how important it is for a housekeeper to be shown the standard they need to hit.
+And how to get there.
+Remember standards are subjective.
+And if you have never experienced it how can you know what you are aiming for.

 Polo & Tweed offer housekeeper training for private homes and boutique hotels.
-We are able to design tailor made training to suit your own personal situation to ensure your staff have the skills and knowledge they need to reach 5* standard.
+We are able to design tailor made training to suit your own personal situation.
+To ensure your staff has the skills and knowledge they need to reach 5* standard.
 For further information on the training we can offer, contact us, or please call +44(0)203 858 0233 to speak with a consultant who can help work out the best way to help.